 Yes, you are able to cancel your Auto Dealer Bond with Jet and get a refund.
 Please send us a written request, either by mail or email ([email protected]).
 We will begin the cancellation process starting by notifying the Attorney General and the Registrar of Motor Vehicles of cancellation.
 The bond will stay active for 30 days from the date of cancellation notice.
 For monthly subscribers, payments will continue during that time.

-Once the cancellation is complete, Jet will review the remainder of time left on the bond to see if a refund is available; any time left unused will result in a prorated refund.
+Once the cancellation is complete, Jet will review the remainder of the time left on the bond to see if a refund is available; any time left unused will result in a prorated refund.
 Monthly payment plans are not eligible for refunds.

 The Auto Dealer Bond form does contain a custom effective and expiration date that will be based on your chosen bond term with Jet, therefore renewal will be needed once the expiration date on the bond form is met.